usnistgov/FIPS201/_FIPS201/authentication.md

 following subsections describe how to perform authentication using the authentication keys.

 #### 6.2.3.1 Authentication with the PIV Authentication Certificate Credential (PKI-AUTH) {#s-6-2-3-1}
+{:latex-toc="6.2.3.1 Authentication with the PIV Authentication Certificate Credential"}

 The following steps SHALL be performed for PKI-AUTH: